CloudJ1603/FridgeTracker/README.md

 Users can add items like ingredients, food remaining and drinks to the refrigerator management system with a specific expire date.
-The application would order these items given the closest expire date, and outline the items which have been expired.
+The application would order these items given the closest expiry date, and outline the items which have been expired.

 Moreover, user can modify the original expire date if they process the food ingredients.
-For example, there were some cucumbers that are supposed to expire in three day, but user decided to pickle them, therefore the expire date becomes "forever".
+For example, there were some cucumbers that are supposed to expire in three day, but user decided to pickle them, therefore the expiry date becomes "forever".
 Also, user can discard the items from the application once they junk or finish those items.

 ***Who will use it?***